fib-nm/Dotfiles/README.md

 - sddm.conf: /etc/
 - kitty: ~/.config/
 ## hyprland.conf
-To use rofi, hyprlock, hyprpaper and hyprpanel you need to add following lines to your hyprland.conf:
+To use rofi, hyprlock, hyprpaper, kitty and hyprpanel you need to add following lines to your hyprland.conf:
 ### rofi
 ```
 $menu = rofi -show drun -theme ~/.config/rofi/launcher.rasi